briklabs/climb-tampa-bay/content/index.md

 ---
-title: CLIMB Tampa Bay
+title: Features
 ---

 ::ContentModuleHero{title="Climb to New Heights in Your Own Neighborhood" image="/img/yns-plt-NY1D4Zni7fc-unsplash.jpg"}

 ::ContentProse
 Introducing the newest and friendliest climbing gym in Tampa Bay!
-The facility will offer a range of challenging bouldering problems, top-notch gym equipment designed to help you build strength, and a supportive community of climbers.
+The facility offers a range of challenging bouldering problems, top-notch gym equipment designed to help you build strength, and a supportive community of climbers.
 ::

 ::